KUJP-code/KU-wiki/src/content/docs/setsumeikai/sm_testing_en.md

 ## 2. Register for a setsumeikai as a customer

-In a new tab, go to the main site's [new inquiry form](https://kids-up.jp/book-appointment/#/school_list)
+In a new tab, go to the main site's <a href="https://kids-up.jp/book-appointment/#/school_list" target="_blank">new inquiry form</a>.

 ![New inquiry form](../../../../public/inquiry_form.png)

 Search for then click on your school, then click on one of the setsumeikais you just added.
 Fill in the form and submit.

+You should receive an email to your school email address soon after submitting, in addition to an email to the address you entered as a customer (they can be the same address).

 ## 3. Check your inquiries on the seasonal registration site